Priti Patel tells Rishi Sunak: ‘Pause drive to net zero, the public are not ready’

 The former home secretary piled fresh pressure on the government to water down or scrap environmental policies

-Dame Priti Patel has called on ministers to pause Britain’s net zero targets, warning voters were being “left behind” in the pursuit of green policies.
+Dame Priti Patel has called on ministers to pause Britain’s net-zero targets, warning voters were being “left behind” in the pursuit of green policies.

 The former home secretary added to pressure on the government over environmental policies, which critics fear will drive up costs for households already struggling with spiralling inflation.